GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 ```
 </details>

+The above command will show the status of the GreptimeDB cluster.
+When the `PHASE` is `Running`, it means the GreptimeDB cluster has been successfully started.

-You can check the Pods status of the GreptimeDB cluster:
+You also can check the Pods status of the GreptimeDB cluster:

 ```bash
 kubectl -n default get pods